salopst/koine/koine-greek-vocab-mounce-cards.md

 ## Methodology

+- of the 1000 cards, 1-325 (inclusive) are ordered from their appearance in Mounce's Basics of Biblical Greek Grammar.
+- Cards 326-1000 are ordered by frequency of occurrence in the New Testament.
+In this case 49 down to 10.
-- 10 cards a day, most cursorily, in the morning.
+- 10 cards a day, *most cursorily*, in the morning.
 - Type them out here.
-- Make an effort to find a gloss for each of the previoous 10 cards.
+- Make an effort to find a gloss for each of the previous 10 cards.
-- ~~At the end of each set of five, add the Strong's number and the review the gloss.~~ randomly add glosses for n cards.
-Presnece of Strongs in the below lists should be *some* indication that the word has been studied.
+- ~~At the end of each set of five, add the Strong's number and the review the gloss.~~ randomly add glosses for $n$ cards.
+Presence of a Strong's No. in the below lists should be *some* indication that the word has been studied.
 - It is hoped that repition will make some of these stick.
+- bit-by-bit, parse the below tables-of-twenty and jam into Anki.
+Obvs this will happen after adding all glosses, POS etc. So maybe revisit the *random* finding of Strong's numbers, and get back to regularity?****

 ### TODO